How can I light my gazebo? What types of lights are there? Which fixtures look the best?

 Treat your gazebo just like one of your rooms.
 Install a singular semi-flush light, right in the middle of the gazebo ceiling.
 It will hang 4 to 8 inches below the ceiling, so make sure it is at least 8-feet high.

 I couldn’t resist including this lighting idea on my list.
-The design looks classic and it has been popular for decades.
+The design looks classic, and it has been popular for decades.
+At the end of the day, I think that nothing can beat a classic idea like this.
+A more modern version would have a few ceiling LED strip lights.

 Fan Of Ceiling Fan Lights?

-A ceiling fan with lights is an ingenious invention.
+A ceiling fan with LED lights is an ingenious invention.
 Lighting and a fresh breeze, all in one?
 Sign me up!
+And, as I found out, making this won’t even take that long.

 To achieve this look, install a ceiling fan with built-in lights in the middle of the gazebo ceiling.
-For better illumination, put up recessed lights, as well.
+For better illumination, put up recessed lights, as suggested by JDPElectric, a professional electrical services provider.

 This lighting arrangement has double the benefits.
 It will keep your gazebo bright in the evening and ventilated when it gets too hot.

 This lighting idea is different than the rest.
-It is best suited for a rustic or industrial style gazebo.
+I believe that It is best suited for a rustic or industrial style gazebo.
 The robust metal framework will give your gazebo an edgy look.

 Follow Your Style